 ArenaCore draws on knowledge and experience developed by others in the field of Business Operations Support Systems (B/OSS) – in particular knowledge that has been captured and structured by the TMForum.
 The TMForum is the pre-eminent standards body for B/OSS management platforms globally.
 ArenaCore seeks to package aspects of this knowledge in a very accessible format that can be extended and customised by end users who do not have a B/OSS background.

-The ArenaCore community is intended to support and play a role in shaping how these capabilities are evolved and implemented within the ArenaCore platform itself.
+The ArenaCore community will play a key role in supporting how these capabilities are evolved and implemented.

-Knowledge of B/OSS fundamentals will most likely be viewed quite positively within these organisations.
+Knowledge of B/OSS fundamentals would most likely be viewed quite positively within these organisations.

 Whilst it is not the intention of this community to provide courseware as such, it should ultimately be possible to learn a good deal about B/OSS as a result of participation here.

 Join existing community community Groups that are of interest